-Cacti (family Cactaceae) are popular houseplants thanks to the wide variety available and their low maintenance requirements.
+Cacti (family Cactaceae) are popular plants for many gardeners thanks to the wide variety available and their low maintenance requirements.
 This doesn't mean cacti are totally free of problems, however.
-For instance, fungal infections are a common issue that many indoor cacti face.
+For instance, fungal infections are a common issue that many cacti face.
 Knowing how to get rid of cactus fungus can help you keep your plants healthy and possibly prevent the spread of disease to other plants.

 Cactus Fungus Overview

-Almost every houseplant can fall prey to fungal issues, and a variety of fungi can adversely affect cacti.
+Almost every plant can fall prey to fungal issues, and a variety of fungi can adversely affect cacti.
 Initially, a fungal infection may cause what appears to be superficial damage to a cactus, but if left untreated, the fungus may take over, causing the plant to die.
-There are some cactus fungi that live primarily in the roots, meaning they can be difficult to spot.
-Fungal infections in cactus roots usually mean the end for a plant.
+There are some fungal pathogens that live primarily in the soil, meaning they can be difficult to spot.
+These pathogens attack cactus roots and crowns, typically resulting in the end for a plant.

-However, there are some cactus fungi that can be treated.
+However, there are some fungal problems that can be halted, if caught in time.
 If your cactus develops a fungus problem, you may first notice pale water spots or other discolorations on the surface of your plant.
 As the fungus worsens, you may notice more-pronounced lesions.
 Different infections may vary in color and general appearance.

 It helps to be familiar with a few common types of fungal diseases to look out for on your cactus, as identifying an infection early is important to knowing whether it can be treated and possibly saving your plant.